 What is your lawful basis for processing my data?

-Acorn therapy processes your personal data under the lawful basis of ‘legitimate interests’ (GDPR Article 6.1.f).
+Acorn therapy processes your personal data under the lawful basis of ‘legitimate interests (GDPR Article 6.1.f).
 As with any healthcare provider, when you employ the services of Acorn therapy there is an implied understanding that we will not be able to assess and treat you safely and appropriately unless to give us the relevant information to do so.
 In this respect, your data may be shared with Counsellor and therapists working for Acorn therapy.

 What data do you collect about me and why?

-Acorn therapy will collect a variety of data which helps us assess, recommend and provide treatment for you.
+Acorn therapy will collect a variety of data that helps us assess, recommend and provide treatment for you.
 Data may be given to us by you or your representative and can include the following: Personal information e.g. name, address and date of birth.

 Financial information through your payments to Acorn therapy.